mesosphere/spark-build/docs/limitations.md

 *   With Spark SSL/TLS enabled, if you specify environment-based secrets with `spark.mesos.[driver|executor].secret.envkeys, the keystore and truststore secrets will also show up as environment-based secrets, due to the way secrets are implemented.
 You can ignore these extra environment variables.

+*   Anyone who has access to the Spark (Dispatcher) service instance has access to all secrets available to it.
+Do not grant users access to the Spark Dispatcher instance unless they are also permitted to access all secrets available to the Spark Dispatcher instance.

 *   When using Kerberos and HDFS, the Spark Driver generates delegation tokens and distributes them to it's Executors via RPC.
 Authentication of the Executors with the Driver is done with a [shared secret][https://spark.apache.org/docs/latest/security.html#spark-security].
 Without authentication, it is possible